seanboltondotme/meesto/README.md

 -------

 ### Database
-See databases.txt for all of the data base creation scripts.
+See databases.txt for all of the database creation scripts.
 There should be 68 tables.

+Edit externals/sessions/db_sessions.inc.php with your database access information.

 ### URL Paths
 Edit these files to contain the correct path to your server.
 The URL should route to the base public directory.